Aditi28398/Hackathon/sample.md

-Hey, This is My first Hackathon sample file
+Hey User, This is My first Hackathon sample file